Get Rid of Your Rubber Flip-flops — These Are the Comfy Walking Sandals You Need Instead

 Walkable Wedges: Eileen Fisher ‘Viv’ Wedge Sandal

 Wedges are a quintessential summer shoe, but many options on the market are less than supportive.
 The thick, criss-crossing straps on this Eileen Fisher pair offer a secure fit and, as Dr. Sutera mentioned, a wedge is best for distributing your body weight when you’re standing.
-The black will pair perfectly with all washes of denim and breezy linens, but there are three more colorways if you’re looking for a lighter shade.
+The black will pair perfectly with all washes of denim and breezy linens, but there are two more colorways if you’re looking for a lighter shade.

 To buy: nordstrom.com, $84 (originally $210)